SINHASantos/wlang/README.md

 # W Lang

-[W Lang](http://wlang.in) is the most simple and powerful programming language ever created.
+[W Lang](http://wlang.in) is simple, intuitive and the most powerful programming language ever created.
 W lang incapsulates the technology clutter for your development team and offers one simple programming language to develop either complex enterprise applications or applications for android, iOS or Web.

 W Lang is programming language for cloud computing allows you to rapidly design enterprise-ready apps faster at low cost using automated out of the box connectors for different backend services such as Cache, databases, messaging, Key Value repository, notifications, search etc.